 - Is the domain registered?

-- Has it been involved in previous data breaches?
+- Has it been involved in any data breaches?

-- Is it used to register to social services (Facebook, Instagram, Spotify etc…)
+- Was it used to register to social media and platforms (Facebook, Instagram, Spotify etc…)?

 IP Address Data Enrichment

-Similar to email addresses, the IP address of your user can reveal a lot about who they truly are.
+Similar to email addresses, an IP lookup tool can reveal a lot about who your users truly are.